 ENERGY STAR Windows Skylights

-While all ENERGY STAR window requirements are stringent, the requirements for skylights aren’t quite as strict as they are for other windows.
+While all ENERGY STAR window requirements are stringent, the requirements for skylight windows aren’t quite as strict as they are for other windows.
 The U-factor can be considerably higher, and the SGHC doesn’t have to be as low in Southern locations.
 Even though the requirements are slightly more lenient, you should still pay attention to these ratings.
 Having a low U-factor skylight installed in a Northern home will allow a fair amount of heat to escape through the window.

 Skylight ENERGY STAR Windows Requirements by Region